 A lot of writers have attempted to create a way to alleviate some of the challenges but there are a few writing tools swimming around in this big bad world of writing that stand out from the rest.

-Scrivener is a popular choice of an alternate word processor – with the default option usually being Microsoft Word.
+Scrivener is a popular choice of an alternate word processor created by Literature & Latte.
+The default option is usually Microsoft Word.
 The differences between the two are vast, making Scrivener far superior to the basic linear workings of Word.

 Find out exactly what makes this program one of the very best in this comprehensive Scrivener review.